logan-c-brown/logan-c-brown.github.io/_posts/2019-11-25-post-simp-hask-randnumgame.md

 One note to make before proceeding is that haskell doesn't have while loops.
 It doesn't have for loops either.
 Just so we can get our hands wet, here is a haskell solution of the problem above without any looping at all, just recursion.
 When designing functional programs, its a good idea to isolate all your pure functions as much as *functionally* possible.
+This makes test creation, debugging, and functional composition easier.
+As an aside --

-IO is not pure because something outside of our program can affect your programs execution.
-Having a function that return IO does not make a function pure, but it makes it obviously impure -- this oviousness is helpful for individuals trying to use your Haskell libraries.
+>IO is not pure because something outside of our program can affect your programs execution.
+Having a function that return IO does not make a function pure, but it makes it obviously impure -- this obviousness is helpful for individuals trying to use your Haskell libraries.

 ## Solution by Recursion